kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/bluetooth-nrf51822.md

 ## Channel Hopping

-The firmware does it's own channel hopping so no selections are available.
+The firmware does its own channel hopping so no selections are available.

 ## Limitations